 “THE WOMAN SUFFRAGE MOVEMENT AND TWO KINDS OF PROHIBITION” – October 5, 1914

-Now just a month before the November election, Scott Duniway continues to speak out against a prohibition measure on the ballot. ((As she had earlier at a Progressive Party luncheon.))
-This is an autobiographical account of her awakening to the cause of equal rights and opposition to Prohibition.
+Now just a month before the November election, Scott Duniway continues to speak out against a prohibition measure on the ballot.1 This is an autobiographical account of her awakening to the cause of equal rights and opposition to Prohibition.
 Again one sees the personal experiences that stimulated her concern for the economic condition of women.
 The phrase “two kinds of prohibition” encapsulates her argument, repeated hundreds of times, that it was philosophically inconsistent for advocates of woman’s rights to oppose prohibitions on women’s activities but support prohibition of men’s (i.e., drinking).

 My attention was first directed to the Equal Suffrage Movement by learning through personal experience the legal financial handicap of the average married mother.
 I had been wooed and won by a young rancher, and taken from my school room to his Donation Land Claim, where I conscientiously attempted to perform the labors of a pioneer farmer’s wife and the duties attendant upon a rapidly increasingly family of many children.